 WAN optimization has long been a focus of network teams.
 From maximizing application performance to reducing latency, the need for optimization techniques like protocol acceleration hasn’t changed.
 Many enterprises are adding software-defined wide area networking (SD-WAN) as a way to manage many of the challenges that cloud adoption has introduced.
 Still, it doesn’t remove the need for WAN optimization.

 The adoption of cloud technology puts new levels of pressure on the network.
-From performance requirements of specific applications to increasing bandwidth demands, network administrators need better tools for detecting the root of performance issues and new ways to address bandwidth requirements.
+From the performance requirements of specific applications to increasing bandwidth demands, network administrators need better tools for detecting the root of performance issues and new ways to address bandwidth requirements.

 SD-WAN provides a timely solution to the evolving needs of the cloud-era enterprise network.
-It introduces a virtual layer to the network, providing new levels of control and visibility for configuring, troubleshooting, and provisioning of network resources.
+It introduces a virtual layer to the network, providing new levels of control and visibility for configuring, troubleshooting, and provisioning network resources.
 Administrators can set automated traffic prioritization rules that direct traffic based on how critical its transmission is and what its transport requirements are.

 The Need for WAN Optimization Remains

 While SD-WAN is an important and even revolutionary approach to network management, it doesn’t replace the need for WAN optimization.
 In fact, these two technologies work best when integrated into the network.